oliversalzburg/iac-aws-ignition/README.md

 1. Add an MFA device to the `igniter` user.

-   Any unique name is fine.
+   Any account-local unique name is fine.
 We assume `mfa-igniter` for this document.

 1. Add an Access key to the `igniter` user.